No items found.

 Unvested stock is more complicated.

 Given that you haven’t technically earned the stock, what happens essentially comes down to what the acquirer of your company chooses to do.
-Unfortunately, in most cases, your unvested stocks will simply be cancelled altogether.
+Unfortunately, in most cases, your unvested stocks will simply be canceled altogether.

-The second avenue for the acquirer is to bring forward the payment to create a goodwill among the new set of employees.
-And the final avenue avenue is for them to make some kind of conversion between the old unvested stock and their own stock option plan.
+The second avenue for the acquirer is to bring forward the payment to create goodwill among the new set of employees.
+And the final avenue is for them to make some kind of conversion between the old unvested stock and their own stock option plan.

-Unfortunately, whatever they decide is up to them - you don’t get a say in the matter.
+Unfortunately, whatever they decide is up to them–you don’t get a say in the matter.

 What happens to preferred stock after a merger?